mksambell/scrambled/TESTING.md

 ![css ok](/assets/testing-images/css-ok.png)

-The JavaScript has been validated by [JSHint]
+The JavaScript has been analysed with [JSHint](https://jshint.com/).
+Apart from detecting some missing semicolons at the end of some statements, and some ES6 usage alerts, no other bugs were found.

 [Back to top](#contents)